sfdx-isv/sfdx-falcon-template/README.md

 ## Prerequisites

-Your Salesforce and local environments should meet the following prerequisites.
+Your Salesforce, GitHub, and Local environments should meet the following prerequisites.
+If you're missing any of these, make sure you address them in the order they appear in the lists, below.

 ### Salesforce Environment Prerequisites